microsoft/Olive/examples/README.md

 To ensure that the latest versions of the examples can be run without issues, you have to install Olive from source.
 We also recommend using a new [conda](#conda-env) or [virtual environment](#virtual-env).

-To install Olive from source, run the following command in the conda or virtual environment:
+To install Olive from source, run the following command in a new conda or virtual environment:

 ```bash
 git clone https://github.com/microsoft/Olive.git